-Bitter Orange – contains chemicals that can speed heart rate and increase blood pressure to dangerous levels.
+Bitter Orange – This contains chemicals that can speed heart rate and increase blood pressure to dangerous levels.

-Kava – can cause liver damage including hepatitis and liver failure.
+Kava – Can cause liver damage including hepatitis and liver failure.

-Licorice Root – may cause high blood pressure, salt and water retention, and raise the risk of heart problems.
+Licorice Root – May cause high blood pressure, salt and water retention, and raise the risk of heart problems.

-Melatonin – can increase bleeding risk if you’re on blood thinners.
+Melatonin – Can increase bleeding risk if you’re on blood thinners.

-Saint John’s Wort – can reduce the effectiveness of a variety of medications.
+Saint John’s Wort – Can reduce the effectiveness of a variety of medications.
 Check with your doctor/pharmacist.

-Vitamin K – also interacts with Warfarin.
+Vitamin K – This also interacts with Warfarin.